Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Strong’s G1482, ἐθνικός/ethnikos, is the adjective cognate, and Thayer’s Greek Lexicon states this word as: “in the New Testament savoring of the nature of pagans, alien to the worship of the true God, heathenish; substantively the pagan, the Gentile.”

-We have been lied to, or at the very least, misled.
+We are being lied to, or at the very least, misled.
 There is no such thing as a ‘single person’ that is a “gentile“.
 The word “ethnos” (G1484) literally means ‘nation’ or a homogenous race of people.
 It cannot be applied to an individual.
 A single person cannot be addressed as a nation or race of people.
 This notion that a single person can be a “gentile” stems from an incorrect translation of the original word “gentilis”.
 The ‘word’ gentile/s should be stricken from the bible and changed to the words pagans, heathens, aliens, or “the nations”, which is what the words ethnos and ethnikos actually mean.

 Another fact that is never discussed in today’s mainstream theology, is that Paul never spoke or wrote the English word ‘gentile’, he wrote the Greek word “ethnos”.
 Again, logic not emotion.
 The word ‘gentile’ is an English ‘transliteration’ of the Latin word ‘gentilis’, which means “a race, a nation, a tribe; the same as the Greek word ‘ethnos’.
 When Paul wrote about people, he either referred to the Jews/Israelites or he referred to the nations/gentiles, “ethnos”.
 The word ‘ethnos’ means a race of people, a nation, tribe of people, and pagan at that!
 Regardless of what mainstream theology may now think or preach, ‘the gentiles/ethnos’ or ‘the nations’ are not a separate set of “believers”; there is no such thing as a “gentile believer“.
 The Gentiles/Nations are pagans, heathens and non-believers in the God of Abraham, Isaac and Jacob.
 This is what the word means.
 Period.